 At the start of the pool season or after heavy pool usage it might also be necessary to shock your pool.
 The temporary boost of chlorine that a shock provides will allow the generator to start doing its job and should only be necessary occasionally throughout the pool season.

 A proper pH is important for allowing chlorine to effectively remove germs, bacteria and create a safe swimming environment.
-You may find that your pH rises slowly over time and if that is the case you will need to add an acid occasionally.
+You may find that your pH rises slowly over time and if that is the case you will need to add an acid on occasion.
 It's important to add the acid or alkali slowly and in small increments, allowing the water to circulate for at least 4 - 6 hours before testing and repeating if necessary.

 As a general rule you should ensure that the following levels are checked at least once a month.
 It's common for them to fluctuate during times of high usage or extreme weather so you should keep that in mind throughout the year.
 You may find that these levels don't fluctuate throughout an entire year while other pool owners will notice significant changes.